underscoreio/advanced-scala-code/README.md

-Code examples for Underscore's Essential Scalaz course.
-See [Underscore.io](http://underscore.io/) for more detail.
+Code examples for Underscore's Advanced Scala with Scalaz course.
+See [Underscore.io](http://underscore.io/training/courses/advanced-scala-scalaz/) for more detail.